 In a time such as this, it is important to lift these positive attributes found within partnerships, our strong transportation and industry workforce to the forefront.
 Our region has the tools necessary to build on as we work to move past the immediate threat into the recovery phase.

 Recovery is a bit premature to discuss in detail, however much is being done on the local, state and federal forefront to aid business owners and citizens.
 The GBEDF has been in contact daily with leaders and policy makers who are crafting the next phases of recovery.
 LED, the state economic development office has stood up a virtual helpdesk and hotline to answer businesses questions and to provide resource assistance.
 As I write this article, breaking news continues as it was just announced that Congress has passed the CARES ACT which spells out many different attempts to assist citizens and businesses who find themselves in uncharted and unsettling waters.
-There appears to be many versions of loan programs, personal cash, debt forgiveness, interest rate freezes and foreclosure pauses that could and should benefit businesses and families alike.
+For example, a business that has recurring billing customers, and subscription-based clients, can simply look for the best ach processing companies in their local region to regain financial stability.
+There also appear to be many versions of loan programs, personal cash, debt forgiveness, interest rate freezes, and foreclosure pauses that could and should benefit businesses and families alike.
 On the ground here locally, please keep in mind that there is a time lag before these programs kick in and can help.
 Many businesses will qualify and see help but that will take a few weeks so please keep supporting your restaurants and locals with gift certificates and take out orders that provide a cash flow for them.
 Most have been very appreciative; however, worry is still there.
 Small business makes up nearly 70% of business in Louisiana so I urge you to keep in mind that we need them as much as they need us.
 One of the things you can do today is to take our COVID-19 Business Impact Survey which will help us identify and address industry and business’ most critical needs.

 We all know this, but just another reminder, be kind and patient during this period.
 Support your friends and your community.
 The GBEDF has developed an online resource page where many of the programs and information are posted and will continue to be updated.
 Please feel free to reach out to our office on Facebook or via email with questions to [email protected] as we continue to navigate this event together.
 Stay at home and stay healthy as this is the only way we can end this faster.